 The free Asset Scoring Tool combines a simplified data input application with the powerful EnergyPlus building modeling engine.
 It helps building owners and managers to disaggregate building energy information and includes a mechanism for identifying energy improvement opportunities.
 The Asset Scoring Tool is simple to use and a preliminary report documenting your Asset Score can be quickly obtained with limited knowledge of building energy efficiency.

-DOE will be pilot testing the Commercial Building Energy Asset Score with building owners and operators around the country from July 1 through September 30, 2013.
-For more information, and to view a series of webinar presentations for interested Pilot Participants, visit the Pilot Program page.
+DOE pilot tested the Commercial Building Energy Asset Score with building owners and operators around the country during the summer and fall of 2013.
+For more information, and to view a series of webinar presentations, including the April 16, 2014 webinar in which DOE presented the pilot findings and program update, visit the Pilot Program page.

 Goals and Objectives